hezhaobin/PHO5_evolve/README.md

 * Efforts to identify homologs in _S. mikatae_ encountered some technical challenges.
 NCBI Blast doesn't seem to find anything when I restrict the search to _S. mikatae_ (organism).
 The [Sensu Stricto Genome Resources](http://www.saccharomycessensustricto.org) website doesn't provide BLAST function.
 The HMMER-EBI web service is connected to the Ensembl database, which doesn't include this species.
 The SGD "Fungal Blast" function is down at the moment.
 Left with no better choices, I decided to set up BLAST and do a search locally.
 To do so,

    1. I found that Havard RC already has BLAST (2.9) installed as a module.
-So I simply did this excercise on their server.
+So I simply did this excercise on their server. `module load blast/2.2.29+-fasrc01`

-   1. I downloaded the annotated FASTA file from the [Sensu Stricto Genome Resources](http://www.saccharomycessensustricto.org) website and used `makeblastdb -in Smik.fsa -parse_seqids -dbtype nucl` to turn the FASTA file into a BLAST database.
+   1. I downloaded the annotated FASTA file from the [Sensu Stricto Genome Resources](http://www.saccharomycessensustricto.org) (hereinafter referred to as SSGR) website and used `makeblastdb -in Smik.fsa -parse_seqids -dbtype nucl` to turn the FASTA file into a BLAST database.

    1. I then performed the search using `tblastn -query Pho5.fa -db Smik.fsa -out test` to execute the search.

-   1. Cross-referencing the hits with [YGOB](http://ygob.ucd.ie/) suggests that
+   1. Cross-referencing the hits with [YGOB](http://ygob.ucd.ie/), I found the gene IDs are not really matching.

-*
+* To find out why _S. mikatae_ gene IDs used in the SSGR doesn't match other websites, I attempted to figure out which version of sequence did each site uses.

+   * There are two versions of the genome.
+The older one is produced by Manolis Kellis, Eric Lander et al. (2003), and the newer version by Devin Scannell, Chris Hittinger et al. (2011).

+   * Strangely, the newer version has not been adopted by [SGD](http://www.yeastgenome.org)

+   * According to its website, the latest (v7, 2012) of [YGOB](http://ygob.ucd.ie/) has updated its database to the newer Scannell data.
+It's strange then why the IDs don't match.

+* I now solved the _S. mikatae_ issue.
+See [here](data/Blast_Pho5_Smik/README.md) for detail.
+Briefly, I found three tandem duplicates that are highly similar (~80% id) to ScPho5, on Smik_2 (ultra-scaffold 2).

 ## 6 juillet 2017